 Acts Network of Retirement Communities

-Because Acts has retirement communities throughout the United States, Acts community members can visit all 22 of our communities for free.
+Because Acts has retirement communities throughout the United States, Acts community members can visit all 26 of our campuses.
 That means if you already live in an Acts community, you can enjoy the benefits of another community in Florida, Georgia, Pennsylvania, or anywhere else we are present.

 All Acts communities have attained the senior industry’s mark of excellence, having been accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), an independent accreditor of health and human services organizations.